 We understand the many stresses encountered by people having assisted reproduction and have worked with patients who have been through all of the major fertility clinics in London (e.g. The Lister, ARGC, CRGH, Bart's, Guy's etc).
 Women who come to us for complementary treatment usually find that they feel much more relaxed and in control if they have acupuncture during an assisted cycle.

-For women wanting acupuncture before and IVF, we use the so-called 'Paulus protocol' points, which are the same ones used in the study described below.
+Most research studies were done giving acupuncture immediately before and after the embryo transfer, so now this is the usual way acupuncture is given for women going through IVF.
+We generally use the so-called 'Paulus protocol' points, which are the same ones used in the study described below.
 This study was important as it was the first major paper to suggest that acupuncture could positively affect the outcome of an IVF treatment.

 Can acupuncture improve the chances of pregnancy in IVF?